mijdavis2/upstream/README.md

 UpStream is a stream flow calc utility designed for <a href="http://www.tu.org/"><b>Trout Unlimited</b></a>, a national non-profit organization whose mission is to "conserve, protect and restore North America's coldwater fisheries and their watersheds".

+NOTE: Worked perfect on Windows 8 tablets.
+Windows 10 introduced some very wonky behavior such as single click submissions lagging and windows keyboard popping up after scrolling.
+The app still works but is more annoying to use.
+Currently investigating.

 **Features**:
 - Generate comprehensive stream flow csv reports through a feature rich cross-platform native app.
 - Auto generate data input forms from start bank, end bank, and desired number of stations.